CodeDefenders/CodeDefenders/docker/README.md

 **NOTE:**
 The container supports the intentionally undocumented `CODEDEFENDERS_TOMCAT_LISTENING_PORT` variable to change the port the tomcat server in the container binds to.
-It can be used to prevent port collisions for setups were the codedefenders containers are run with the (less secure) `--network=host` option.
+It can be used to prevent port collisions for setups where the codedefenders containers are run with the (less secure) `--network=host` option.

 ### Persistence